 Doctors may evaluate the following women for problems with eggs:

-Doctors may do blood tests to measure levels of antimüllerian hormone, which is produced by the structures that contain the egg (follicles).
-A low level of this hormone indicates that the number of follicles is small.
-Or doctors may use an ultrasound device that is placed in the vagina (transvaginal ultrasonography) to view and count the number of follicles.
-A small number of follicles means that pregnancy after in vitro fertilization is less likely.
+A low level of antimüllerian hormone indicates that the number of follicles is small.
+A small number of follicles (observed and counted during ultrasonography) means that pregnancy after in vitro fertilization is less likely.

 However, pregnancy may be possible even if test results are abnormal.

 Treatment based on the woman's circumstances and age

 Because pregnancy may be possible, doctors suggest different treatments for each woman based on her circumstances and age.
 Such treatments include those used to treat problems with ovulation Treatment The ovaries do not release an egg each month, as usually occurs during a menstrual cycle.
 Ovulation problems can result from dysfunction of the part of the brain and the glands that control... read more , such as clomiphene, letrozole (an aromatase inhibitor), and human gonadotropins.

 If women are older than 42 or if the number or quality of eggs is decreased, using eggs from another woman (donor), if available, may be the only way to achieve pregnancy.